themarquee/katacoda-scenarios/bsa-programming-mb-javascript/step1.md

 Click into the browser's URL bar.
 Add `/weather.html` to the url and push enter.
 You should see the sample page load.

+Notice the placeholder text that loads under the field.
+Click the button.
+What happened?
+Try different putting values in the Temperature field.

 Wait for instructions before hitting continue.